gregbellan/Stabl/README.md

 example notebooks to rerun the analyses on the different use cases located in the `sample data` folder

 ## Abstract
+Adoption of high-content omic technologies in clinical studies, coupled with computational methods, has yielded an abundance of candidate biomarkers.
+However, translating such fndings into bona fde clinical biomarkers remains challenging.
+To facilitate this process, we introduce
-High-content omic technologies coupled with sparsity-promoting regularization methods (SRM) have transformed the biomarker discovery process.
-However, the translation of computational results into a clinical use-case scenario remains challenging.
-A rate-limiting step is the rigorous selection of reliable biomarker candidates among a host of biological features included in multivariable models.
-We propose Stabl, a general machine learning framework that unifies the biomarker discovery process with multivariable predictive modeling of clinical outcomes by selecting a sparse and reliable set of biomarkers.
-Evaluation of Stabl on synthetic datasets and five independent clinical studies demonstrates improved biomarker sparsity and reliability compared to commonly used SRMs at similar predictive performance.
-Stabl readily extends to double- and triple-omics integration tasks and identifies a sparser and more reliable set of biomarkers than those selected by state-of-the-art early- and late-fusion SRMs, thereby facilitating the biological interpretation and clinical translation of complex multi-omic predictive models.
+Stabl, a general machine learning method that identifes a sparse, reliable set of biomarkers by integrating noise injection and a data-driven signal-to- noise threshold into multivariable predictive modeling.
+Evaluation of Stabl on synthetic datasets and fve independent clinical studies demonstrates improved biomarker sparsity and reliability compared to commonly used sparsity-promoting regularization methods while maintaining predictive performance; it distills datasets containing 1,400–35,000 features down to 4–34 candidate biomarkers.
+Stabl extends to multi-omic integration tasks, enabling biological interpretation of complex predictive models, as it hones in on a shortlist of proteomic, metabolomic and cytometric events predicting labor onset, microbial biomarkers of pre-term birth and a pre-operative immune signature of post-surgical infections.

 ## Light-weight version